National Blood Pressure Education Month

 Observing National Blood Pressure Month

-Before a person does anything else during this month, they need to visit their doctor or nurse practitioner and have a full workup done.
-If they find that their blood pressure is elevated above 120/80, then appropriate action has to be taken immediately.
+Before doing anything else during this month, individuals need to visit their doctor or nurse practitioner for a full workup.
+If they find that their blood pressure is elevated above 120/80, then they must take appropriate action immediately.

 This includes working with a doctor to bring those numbers down.
-When a doctor discovers their patient has high blood pressure they will often prescribe medicine, and encourage lifestyle changes such as losing weight, getting more exercise, cutting salt from the diet, and reducing stress.
+When a doctor discovers their patient has high blood pressure, they will often prescribe medication and encourage lifestyle changes such as losing weight, getting more exercise, cutting salt from the diet, and reducing stress.

 Anyone interested in spreading the word about this month can do so by telling friends and family members about it or using the hashtag #NationalBloodPressureMonth.
-And spreading information about National Blood Pressure Month may end up saving someone’s life, so we all should take the time to do it.
-Right after we have our own blood pressure checked, of course.
+Spreading information about National Blood Pressure Month may end up saving someone’s life, so we all should take the time to do it—right after we have our own blood pressure checked, of course.